ConnerSanders/CapstoneStarterRepo/Reports/Lessons Learned/Lessons Learned.md

 - Doing everything you can to make sure you get assignments done well before the deadlines was important.
 No matter how far ahead we got, I still feel like I need more time to do some work.
 - Learning to work in a group like this is much different than a tyoical project group for a class.
 It felt more like how I imagine the real workforce is.

+## Conner Sanders

+-I thought the project went well.
+Technically my system was simple, and I had minimal issues with designing and building.
+Organizationally, I think our team did a good job with divison of labor and time management.
+-Towards the end, components started failing or not acting as expected.
+This delayyed the final build of thew project and added some stress.
+-Putting more effort into building and testing earlier in the semester would relive alot of stress during crunch time.
+-A "best practice" that I identified was consulting the team as a whole when I encoundered any issue.
+It always helps to get different opinions and ideas when finding solutions.
+-I would tell future students to do as mutch capstone work as possible, as soon as possible.
+Deadlines are not hard to meet, so long as you are actively working to meet them.
+-Working with a larger team was both a challenge and a blessing in this scenario.
+It is sometimes hard to manage division of labor and manage time with a team of this size.
+I think I got better at understanding what needs to be done, and how I can help meet deadlines, in a group setting.